abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 ![cfd-four](./cfd-four.png)

-Let's take a look at the workflow of an example software development team whose process involves five stages: <br>
+Let’s take a look at the workflow of an example software development team whose process involves five stages: <br>

-<p align="center"><span style="color:#ED8B24">Requested to start</span> → <span style="color:#4C8B24">Design</span> → <span style="color:#4151A2">Development</span> → <span style="color:#E4411D">Review</span> → <span style="color:#690085                  ">Done</span>.</p>
+<p align="center"><span style="color:#ED8B24">Requested to start</span> → <span style="color:#4C8B24">Design</span> → <span style="color:#4151A2">Development</span> → <span style="color:#E4411D">Review</span> → <span style="color:#690085">Done</span>.</p>

 ![cfd-five](./cfd-five.png)

 A quick look at the chart tells you more about their approximate average cycle time of two weeks along with a number of asks completed during that period.
 In order to determine whether their process is stable we need to monitor how the chart progresses in time.
-If the distance between the arrival and departure lines grows in parallel then most likely we've got nothing to worry about.
+If the distance between the arrival and departure lines grows in parallel then most likely we’ve got nothing to worry about.

 ![cfd-six](./cfd-six.png)